toothpastez/starter-academic/content/project/Biodesign/index.md

 {{< vimeo 389842833 >}}
 <br>
 <br>
-TMC Biodesign is a year long program where individuals come together to find a need in healthcare, and build a company around the solution. ttweak was commissioned to produce this online recruitment video.
+TMC Biodesign is a year long program bringing strangers together around a simple mission: over the course of a year, find an unmet need in healthcare, and build a company around it. ttweak was commissioned to produce this online recruitment video.
 My roles in this project included editor and contributing broll shooter.